Parents and grandparents

 Explore how we can help you and your family with all your legal requirements.

-• We can set up agreements before you pass over your money, so it’s protected if there are future problems, or provide practical advice if your child’s relationship is already over.
+- We can draft agreements before you hand over your money, so it’s protected if there are future problems, or provide practical advice if your child’s relationship is already over.

 The focus on a relationship breakdown tends to be around the separating or divorcing couple, yet it also has an impact on the wider family.
 You will want to know: